loganheffernan2/thesis-blank/blog/anita-cooney.md

 <br/>

 **LH** That’s where self-awareness with one’s own practice enters the conversation.
-I was listening to an episode of Talk Magazine’s podcast with Erik Carter in which Erik and Harry talked about our desire to think about our form-making as a political act when maybe we should also consider that going out and canvassing on the weekends is far more of an engaged political action.
+I was listening to an episode of Talk Magazine’s podcast with Erik Carter in which Erik and Harry talked about our desire to think about our form-making as a political act when maybe we should also consider that going out and canvassing on the weekends is far more of an engaged political action. <span class="contentNote>5</span>

 <br/>

-**AC** Ayse Birsel is an industrial designer who got her graduate degree from Pratt.
-In 2008, when the economy tanked, she started to do strategic design.
+**AC** Ayse Birsel is an industrial designer who got her graduate degree from Pratt. <span class="contentNote>6</span> In 2008, when the economy tanked, she started to do strategic design.
 She made a workbook called “Design the Life You Love.
 She sort of said, “I designed a great toilet for Toto, a potato peeler and other utensils for Target at a very low price point, office systems for Herman Miller.”
 She said that no one ever comes up to her and tells her that her potato peeler changed their life; but with the book, people have said to her over-and-over again, “This changed my life.”
 She teaches design principles to rethink how one structures their life or how they make.
 It’s relevant still to designers, not just to someone who doesn’t know design.
 It shifts people's understanding in a way that’s meaningful and personal; like, yes, I love my coffee cup, but I would never say that it’s changed my life.
 There’s limits to this stuff!

 <br/>